 Source: Testing the efficacy of homemade masks: would they protect in an influenza pandemic?
 Davies A1, Thompson KA, Giri K, Kafatos G, Walker J, Bennett A. Disaster Med Public Health Prep.
 2013 Aug;7(4):413-8. doi: 10.1017/dmp.2013.43.

 This is important, because the harder the material is to breathe through, the more air will leak around the mask, rather than through it, and reduce the overall filtration efficiency.

 So, to be clear, yeah, you can find stuff around the home that will give as much filtration efficiency as a good surgical mask (but not an N95 mask).
-But it’s going to be somewhat hard to breath through.
+But it’s going to be somewhat hard to breathe through.

 And, if you care, read the section of that paper on fitting the mask.
 All of the home-made masks were much leakier than a good-quality surgical mask.
 That’s important, and that’s what you need to focus on if you make a mask.

 Finally, how much better is it to wear a home-made mask, made out of a cotton t-shirt, than to have no mask at all, in terms of containing the spread of disease (from people coughing, in this case).
 Well, they tested that empirically: Literally had people cough, through a mask, into a sterile box, and counted the crap that came out.

 Do home-made masks help prevent the spread of contagion?
 Heck yes.
 Look at the bottom line: No mask, 200, homemade mask, 43, proper surgical mask, 30.
 That’s the count of bacterial “colony-forming units” that they observed.
 Do the math, and a home-made mask gets you (200-43/200-30) = 92% of the reduction that you would get from a standard high-quality surgical mask.